zonghui0228/SemCat-CECCT/README.md

 The eligibility criteria text is organized with multiple sentences.
 After sentence segmentation and filter, we randomly selected 19185 sentences used in the unsupervised hierarchical clustering section for criteria categories induction, and 38341 sentences used in supervised criteria classification section for the classification capacity validation of induced semantic categories.

 ## clustering
-We used the agglomerative hierarchical clustering algorithm, works in a “bottom-up” manner, to cluster constructed semantic feature matrix and generated clusters based on criteria sentences similarity.
-The package ‘scikit-learn’ of Python was applied for the clustering section.
+We used the agglomerative hierarchical clustering algorithm, works in a “bottom-up” manner, to cluster constructed semantic feature matrix and generated clusters based on criteria sentences similarity..

 1. get 19185 Chinese-English eligibility criteria sentences pairs.
 2. get UMLS semantic types of English eligibility criteria sentences using MetaMap.